experiandataquality/GlobalIntuitive/README.md

 | `useSpinner` | Whether to display a spinner while searching | false|
 | `addressLineLabels` | An array of 7 labels for the form fields | ["addressLine1", "addressLine2", "addressLine3", "locality", "province", "postalCode", "country"] |

+##### Country list

+The default sample page contains the full list of supported countries.
+This list should be amended to include only the countries that your integration supports.
+A full list of available countries and their ISO codes can also be found with our [API documentation](http://support.qas.com/ua/?lang=en-us&prod=capture&flav=apiv2).

 ##### Tokens

 > For the purpose of this sample code, the tokens for the live endpoint aren't hardcoded in source control and must be appended to the URL query string.
 For example: **http://experiandataquality.github.io/RealTimeAddress/?token=xyz**